warp-contracts/warp/README.md

 The gateway is currently available under [https://gateway.redstone.finance](https://gateway.redstone.finance) url.
 Full API reference is available [here](https://github.com/redstone-finance/redstone-sw-gateway#http-api-reference).

-Optionally - you can pass the second argument to the `RedstoneGatewayInteractionsLoader` that will determine which transactions will be loaded:
+Optionally - you can pass the second argument to the `useRedStoneGateway` method that will determine which transactions will be loaded:
 1. no parameter - default mode, compatible with how the Arweave Gateway GQL endpoint works - returns all the interactions.
 There is a risk of returning [corrupted transactions](https://github.com/redstone-finance/redstone-sw-gateway#corrupted-transactions).
 2. `{confirmed: true}` - returns only confirmed transactions - the most safe mode, eg: